 In this dissertation, I discuss the ways in which the essential/accidental property distinction is characterized in contemporary metaphysics.
-My aim is to ascertain which of the two main accounts - the modal or the definitional one - better characterizes the essential/accidental property distinction.
-First, I present the standard modal account from 1970s and 1980s and Kit Fine's criticism of it, which identifies a serious problem.
+My aim is to determine whether the two main accounts - the modal or the definitional one - capture the intended distinction as well as to ascertain which of the two better characterizes the distinction.
+Additionally, I attempt to show that the distinction, whether characterized in modal or definitional terms, can be plausibly interpreted realistically, namely as being grounded in the objects themselves.

+First, I present the standard modal account from the 1970s and 1980s and Kit Fine's criticism of it, which identifies a serious problem.
 The modal proposals do not, and in Fine's opinion could not, in principle, distinguish between the conditions of x's identity and the consequences of its identity.

 Before assessing Fine's own characterization of essence in definitional terms and the improved modal account that tries to solve the indicated difficulty, I discuss the conventionalist and contextualist interpretations of the modal account and find them unsatisfactory.
+More correctly put, I do not find their objections to the realist interpretation damaging, or see any advantage in adopting the conventionalist or contextualist interpretation.
 Briefly, conventionalists' metaphysical and epistemological worries concerning real metaphysical modality are primarily fuelled by their narrow empiricist position, which many find wanting.
 Contextualists supplement the metaphysical view about the nature of objects with the semantic thesis on the context sensitivity of essentialist claims and can take a conventionalist position on the nature of metaphysical necessity in general or a realist one.
 Since conventionalist worries were already dealt with, I focus on the realist version of contextualism.
 One of the main reasons why a realist about modality would choose to understand the essential/accidental property distinction in contextual terms, namely, as partly determined by the way in which we conceive or talk about objects, is the so-called problem concerning the variation of essentialist intuitions.
 According to sceptics, the fact that we vary a lot from situation to situation in what we find essential to an object shows that the distinction cannot be grounded in the objects themselves or, at least, that we do not really have a reliable method for acquiring modal knowledge.
 I argue that the contextualist approach cannot explain away all the cases of disagreement in intuitions, thus not being worth supporting.
 Especially since the metaphysical view, hiding under the contextual cover, is actually more like anti-essentialism than what we would normally call essentialism.